keithcurtis1/token-action-maker/README.md

 Examples:
 **!ta saves checks** will create token ability buttons for Ability Checks and Saving Throws.

-**!ta nam** will create alltoken ability buttons and identify them by name, rather than character_id..
+**!ta name** will create alltoken ability buttons and identify them by name, rather than character_id..